Advising & Counseling Center

 - Taking more than one parking space: $85

 Unauthorized vehicles parked on campus, vehicles parked in fire lanes, vehicles illegally parked in handicapped, reserved, loading, short-term parking or visitors’ spaces, vehicles that are immobilized, obstruct traffic or impede the normal functions of the college are subject to towing at the owner’s or operator’s expense.
+Notify Campus Police immediately if your vehicle is disabled on campus.

-Students, faculty and staff with two unpaid parking fines who incur a fine for a third parking violation are subject to revocation of their parking privileges, towing or other penalty.
+Students, faculty, and staff with two unpaid parking fines who incur a fine for a third parking violation are subject to revocation of their parking privileges, towing or other penalty.

 All questions regarding parking regulations should be addressed to the chief of Campus Police.

 Groups of students may come together around a common purpose or activity under the auspices of the community college.
 These student groups must be recognized by the college in order to operate on campus and use the name Community College of Rhode Island or CCRI.
 Student groups may be sponsored by Student Government or, if appropriate, chartered with the Dean of Students Office if determined to be a necessary component of campus life.
-Participation in student groups requires active enrollment status and leadership in a student group also requires a minimum GPA of 2.5.
-Student groups may establish additional participation requirements; however, they may not establish requirements that violate the college’s nondiscrimination policy.
+Participation in student groups requires active enrollment status and leadership in a student group also requires a minimum cumulative GPA of 2.5.
+Student groups may establish additional participation requirements; however, they may not establish requirements that violate existing college policy or the college’s nondiscrimination policy.

 - Use of “Community College of Rhode Island” in the group’s name and materials.